 Social housing Ex-Boero

-Public and private spaces: the rewriting of a social housing complex starts from the ground floor.
+Public and private spaces: the social and urban regeneration of a social housing complex starts from the ground floor.

 The former Boero area in the Molassana district of Genoa has hosted the eponymous paint factory since the 1950s, and following the disposal of the plant, the company has started to enhance the site by proposing an Operational Urban Project that includes, in addition to residential use, a shopping center in which to transfer to existing shops in the neighborhood, a 10,000 square meter urban park, meeting spaces including an auditorium and a library, and parking lots.